tianhaogutum/tianhaogutum.github.io/_projects/16_project.md

 ---
 layout: page
 title: Patterns in Software
-importance: 4
+importance: 3
 category: devCourses
 ---

 In the pattern-oriented software development course, I studied the principles and application of design patterns in software systems, covering various types of patterns and their use in analysis, design, and existing systems.
+Due to the closure of the Bitbucket server, the code is temporarily unavailable.

 **Course Content**
 - Patterns as an approach for structuring and describing expert knowledge